slyyy81/assignment/README.md

 When you SSH to the host, you will be prompted to visit a URL to login to Tailscale to approve the

-# 2. Deploy Tailscale subnet router in a Docker environment via Portainer==
+# 2. Deploy Tailscale subnet router in a Docker environment via Portainer

 We will leverage Terraform and a Portainer provider to deploy a Tailscale subnet router in a Docker environment via Portainer.